No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Ashkenazi Jewish Heritage

 Here are a few basic things I wish I’d known before I got started:

 - Learn the meaning of “endogamy:” For genetic purposes, Jews are what’s known as an “endogamous” population.
 We stayed in a relatively limited geographical area and typically married only within our own culture — and not infrequently within our own families.
 (A 2014 study suggested that all Ashkenazi Jews alive today trace back to the same 330 people.
 Try fitting all those “relatives” at your seder table.)
 Endogamy means that Jews share much more DNA with each other than average, which grossly inflates our relationship predictions.
-You might quite literally have thousands and thousands of people listed as being “4th cousins or closer;” my first cousin has almost 8,000 Ancestry DNA matches.
+You might quite literally have thousands and thousands of people listed as being “4th cousins or closer;” my first cousin has more than 194,000 Ancestry DNA matches.
 But that doesn’t mean those people are actually related to you in the way we typically think of relatives.
-Virtually every Jewish person of the dozen or so I’ve DNA tested shares enough DNA to suggest that they are a “cousin” to every other Jewish person I’ve tested, regardless of whether those people are actually supposed to be blood related.
+Virtually every Jewish person shares enough DNA to suggest that they are a “cousin” to every other Jewish person, regardless of whether those people are actually supposed to be blood related.
 I share DNA, for instance, not only with an old family friend, but with both of his son-in-law’s parents.
+And when we polled the members of the Jewish DNA group on Facebook, 62% of those who responded were DNA matches to me, though none of them are my actual relatives.

 2. Know Your Numbers: The DNA companies predict a relationship between two people in part by looking at the amount of DNA they share, which is measured in a unit called centimorgans (cM).
 The closer your relationship, the more centimorgans of DNA you typically share.
 (23andme uses a “percentage” of shared DNA.)